Fair Cardholder Agreement

 NUMBER 844-333-3107 PRINTED ON THE BACK OF YOUR FAIR MASTERCARD® DEBIT CARD.

-You acknowledge and agree that the value available in your Card Account is limited to the funds that you have loaded into your Card Account or have been loaded into your Card Account on your behalf.
-By accepting and using your Card, you agree to be bound by the terms and conditions contained in this Agreement.
+You acknowledge and agree that the value available in your Bank Account is limited to the funds that you have loaded into your Bank Account or have been loaded into your Bank Account on your behalf.
+By accepting and using your Bank Account and your Card, you agree to be bound by the terms and conditions contained in this Agreement.
 You and any Secondary Cardholder agree to sign the back of each respective Card(s) immediately upon receipt.

 The expiration date of your Card is identified on the front of the Card.
 The Card is not a gift card, nor is it intended to be used for gifting purposes.
 The Card is not a credit card.
 The Card is not for resale.
 You are the direct beneficiary of the funds loaded to your Card Account.
-The funds in your Card Account will be FDIC insured upon receipt by the Issuer, provided your Card is registered with us (for more information, see section labeled “Activation/Registration”).
-You will not receive any interest on your funds in your Card Account.
+The funds in your Bank Account and in your Card Account will be FDIC insured upon receipt by COASTAL, provided your Bank Account and Card are registered with us (for more information, see section labeled “Activation/Registration”).
+You will not receive any interest on your funds in your Bank Account.
 The Card will remain the property of the Issuer and must be surrendered upon demand.
 The Card is nontransferable and may be canceled, repossessed, or revoked at any time without prior notice subject to applicable law.
-The Card is not designed for business use, and we may close your Card Account if we determine that it is being used for business purposes.
+The Bank Account and Card are not designed for business use, and we may close your Bank Account and Card Account if we determine that either one is being used for business purposes.
 We may refuse to process any transaction that we believe may violate the terms of this Agreement.

-Your Card Account does not constitute a checking or savings account and is not connected in any way to any other account, except as may otherwise be indicated in any other account agreements you have entered into with us.
+Your Bank Account and your Card Account do not constitute a checking or savings account and are not connected in any way to any other account, except as may otherwise be indicated in any other account agreements you have entered into with us.

 Write down your Card Number and the Customer Service phone number provided in this Agreement on a separate piece of paper in case your Card is lost, stolen, or destroyed.
 Keep the paper in a safe place.
 Please read this Agreement carefully and keep it for future reference.

-The USA PATRIOT Act is a federal law that requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
+The USA PATRIOT Act is a federal law that requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Bank Account and Card Account.

 Our business days are Monday through Friday, excluding federal holidays (“Business Days”), even if we are open.
 Any references to “days” found in this Agreement are calendar days unless indicated otherwise.